CGI-FR/PIMO/demo/demo3/README.md

 The `masking.yml` file contains the following configuration of masks:

-* A randomChoice mask for the field `name`, choosing between Mickael, Toto and Benjamin.
+* A randomChoice mask for the field `name`, choosing between Mickael, Jean and Benjamin.
 * A regex mask for the field `surname`, respecting the regex "(Mar|Ber)t(rand|in)".
 This command is use to show an exemple of regex mask.
 * A randomChoiceInUri mask for the field `identity.name`.
 This mask is used the same way a randomChoice mask does but allows to use an external list.
 All usable lists are shown in the global README.